Women are dying… and Danny Harper’s life is in pieces.

 I later expanded the short story into a novel when I started to think more about the potential implications of the person from one ‘reality’ knowing other things that either weren’t true in this alternative ‘reality’ – or having knowledge that gave them an insight into events other than their personal situation.

 Eventually that dream of mine transformed into a full-length novel about a hunt for a serial killer.
-To read the first part of the novel, click Thin Ice – Extract.
+It was first published in December 2012 under the title Thin Ice.

 Danny Harper thinks he’s news editor of the city’s daily paper and engaged to be married.
 But his fiancee hardly knows him and even his friend, photographer Brendan Teague, says Danny’s just a lowly reporter with a drink problem.